 The Company Secretary reports from time to time the latest changes and development of the Listing Rules, corporate governance practices and other regulatory regime to the Directors with written materials, as well as organizing seminars on the professional knowledge and latest development of regulatory requirements related to directors' duties and responsibilities.
-During the year and as at 31 March 2020, all Directors pursued continuous professional development and relevant details are set out below:
+During the year and as at 31 March 2021, all Directors pursued continuous professional development and relevant details are set out below:

-Name of Directors Types of training Executive Directors: Mr. Zou Donghai (resigned on 25 February 2020) A, B Mr. Rong Changjun A, B Mr. Zhang Wenrong A, B Dr. Zheng Jian Peng (resigned on 25 February 2020) A, B Mr. Yuan Beisheng A, B Ms. Hui Sai Ha A, B Mr. Yeung Shing Wai (appointed on 16 February 2020) A, B Mr. Chen Tian Gang (appointed on 5 March 2020) A, B Mr. Li Shu Wang (appointed on 9 March 2020) A, B Mr. Zhang Shao Wu (appointed on 9 March 2020) A, B Independent Non-Executive Directors: Mr. Lau Sung Tat, Vincent (resigned on 31 July 2019) A, B Mr. Qin Shihui (resigned on 25 February 2020) A, B Mr. He Wen (resigned on 5 March 2020) A, B Mr. Clay Huen (appointed on 22 May 2019 and resigned on 13 December 2019) A, B Mr. Chu Kin Ming (appointed on 16 February 2020) A, B Mr. Chiam Tat Yiu (appointed on 16 February 2020) A, B Mr. Chan Wai Cheung Admiral (appointed on 5 March 2020) A, B
+Name of Directors Types of training

+Executive Directors:

+Mr. Rong Changjun A, B

+Mr. Zhang Wenrong A, B

+Mr. Yuan Beisheng A, B

+Mr. Yeung Shing Wai A, B

+Mr. Chen Tian Gang A, B

+Mr. Li Shu Wang A, B

+Mr. Zhang Shao Wu A, B

+Ms. Hui Sai Ha (resigned on 5 October 2020) A, B

+Independent Non-Executive Directors:

+Mr. Chu Kin Ming A, B

+Mr. Chiam Tat Yiu A, B

+Mr. Chan Wai Cheung Admiral A, B

+Mr. Cha Ho Wa (appointed on 7 December 2020) A, B